 - It is best to plant the seed as soon as possible after harvest.
 It can be planted shortly after ice-out, but it is difficult to store rice over winter.

 - Wild rice seed smells bad, don’t worry about it, it probably has not rotten on you.

 - To plant simply broadcast in the air at 40-50lbs/ acre the first year, less if planting the second year.
 Most viable seed will sink immediately to the bottom.

 Wild Rice Habitat

 - Water flow: rice favors areas where there is a natural flow of water, this can be ditches, sluggish streams, and rivers, and groundwater sources.
-Large lakes can have enough natural flow from wind action, but have problems with wave damage.
+Large lakes can have enough natural flow from wind action but have problems with wave damage.
 Small lakes and ponds may be bad locations for wild rice to establish long-term.

 - Water depth: Wild rice requires good light in the submergent stage to provide food (via photosynthesis) required to reach the floating leaf stage.
 Therefore the water must be relatively shallow.
 1- 2 feet is best, but rice commonly grows to a depth of 3 feet, and 4 to 5 is not out of range.
-However the deeper the less robust the plant and it may produce little to no seed, which for an annual is essentially death.
-In waters that are turbid or are stained with dissolved organic material depth needs to be further reduced.
+However the deeper the water, the less robust the plant and it may produce little to no seed, which for an annual is essentially death.
+In waters that are turbid or stained with dissolved organic material depth needs to be further reduced.